ampreeT/SourceCoop/README.md

 - find out if the 'admire hands' animation can be reenabled when picking up suit - guessing this has to do with sp/mp viewmodels
 - detour CBeam::RandomTargetname -> compare for !player -> return closest
 - checkpoint teleport should attempt to find free space if blocked
-- suit sound queue does not clear on death or spawn
+- suit sound queue does not clear on respawn
 - barnacle grab range is larger than in sp?
 - npc voice volume seems way too low
 - add instancing for wall chargers
+- trip mines lose the bright blue beam color when mp_teamplay=1
 - (BM MP issue) no breakmodel gibs appear
 - (BM MP issue) other players' flashlight stays in place when they get out of range.
 One possible resolution would be to change transmit options or hook settransmit if it is an entity.